 Nailing fin: An accessory component or integral extension of a window or patio door frame which generally laps over the conventional stud construction and through which nails are driven to secure the frame in place.

-NFRC: National Fenestration Rating Council.
+NFRC: The National Fenestration Rating Council.
 A group that has established specific methods for rating and certifying the energy performance of windows.

 Palladian: A large, arch-top window flanked by smaller windows on each side.